Account settings

 Resource ID length

 A resource ID takes the form of a unique combination of letters and numbers.
 New resource ID formats include shorter IDs for Amazon ECS tasks and container instances.
 The current resource ID format is 36 characters long.
 The new IDs are in a 32-character format that doesn't include any hyphens.
-For information about opting in to the new resource ID format, see Modifying account settings.
+For information about opting in to the new resource ID format, see Modifying Amazon ECS account settings.

 ARN and resource ID format timeline